diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

           k STRING
           v STRING

-**The measures:**
+For measuring the "best" shop location, we assume the following:
 * The more _restaurants_ are around, the more customers will show up. (+)
 * The more _trainstations_ are around, the more customers will show up. (+)
 * The more other _shops_ are around, the less customers will show up.
 They rather might go to the competitors. (-)

-**The auxiliary measure:**
+To measure distance, we use a geo hash.
 Two nodes are close to each other if they lie in the same area.
 A node's area is defined by the first 7 characters of `GeoHash.geoHashStringWithCharacterPrecision(longitude, latitude)`.

-**The execution plan:**
+## The execution plan

 1. Calculate each node's geohash

 2. Filter for restaurants, trainstations and shops

 3. Provide aggregated data such that the measures can be applied; the aggregation is stored in view `schedoscope.example.osm.datamart/ShopProfiles`

-Finally, find the best location for your shop by analyzing view `schedoscope.example.osm.datamart/ShopProfiles`.
+Finally, you can find the best location for your shop by analyzing `schedoscope.example.osm.datamart/ShopProfiles`.

 ![dwh-structure.jpg](https://github.com/ottogroup/schedoscope/blob/master/schedoscope-tutorial/docs/pictures/dwh-structure.jpg)